sagemath/trac_to_gh/Issue 6367.md

 # Issue 6367: polygon2d -- several issues: typo in docs, shouldn't have been renamed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6367

 Original creator: was